sonos/torch-to-nnef/docs/index.md

 ## Goals & Scope

-This python package allows to export any model formulated with vanilla PyTorch whatever tensor type (handling quantized model) into [NNEF format](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html).
+This Python package allows to export any model formulated with vanilla PyTorch whatever the internal tensor types (handling quantized model) into [NNEF format](https://registry.khronos.org/NNEF/specs/1.0/nnef-1.0.5.html).

 [![tract](./img/tract.png){: style="width: 120px;margin:0;"}](https://github.com/sonos/tract/), the neural network inference engine
 developed openly by [![SONOS](./img/sonos.png){: style="width: 80px;margin:0;"}](https://sonos.com) is our primary supported target, and we strive best compatibility with it.
-To use it you need to specify `TractNNEF` inference_target , this unlock extended NNEF operators and specificities to express:
+To use it you need to specify [`TractNNEF`](/reference/torch_to_nnef/inference_target/tract/) inference_target.
+This unlock extended NNEF operators and specificities to express:

 - Transformers blocks
 - recurrent layers (LSTM, GRU, ...)